boxed/CMi/README.md

 1. After cloning the repository, run "git submodule update --init" to get the dependencies.
 2. Open up CMi.xcodeproject and hit build.
 3. There is no 3!

-Note though that when you change things inside web_frontend XCode is pretty stupid and won't understand you've changed that so you'll have to clean before rebuilding.
-During development I just run the django runserver to debug all the html stuff anyway so this isn't a big problem.